Women in the Czech Republic: Labor force participation

-Political Participation
+Political participation

 Although women have participated in Czech politics since the nation's establishment, Czech women are politically underrepresented at both the regional and national level.
 Czech Republic has not elected a female president or prime minister since its formation.
 As of December 2021, three women serve in Prime Minister Petr Fiala's cabinet - Jana Černochová serves as the Minister of Defense, Anna Hubáčková serves as the Minister for the Environment, and Helena Langšádlová serves as the Minister for Science, Research, and Innovation.

 Female politicians currently hold 25% of seats in the Czech Parliament and 21% of seats in regional assemblies.
 Markéta Pekarová Adamová has served as the Speaker of the Chamber of Deputies since 2021 and leader of the TOP 09 political party since 2019.
 While Czech women remain underrepresented, the amount of female candidates and politicians elected to the national government has steadily increased in the last few decades.
 In the 2021 election for the Chamber of Deputies, approximately 31.7% of candidates were female, the greatest amount of female candidates to run in this race in the nation's history.
 Czech Republic does not have any legislatively mandated gender quotas, but voluntary party quotas to increase female representation are instituted within some political parties.
 The actual effectiveness of these voluntary party quotas is debated.
 The Czech government previously opposed the implementation of EU gender quotas that would require 40% of board positions in publicity owned companies to go to women.

 Education

 Czech Republic has a very high literacy rate, which is the same for women and men at 99% (2011 estimates).
 However, more men (95%) than women (92%) have completed high-school (OECD 2014).
-There is a significant amount of women in higher educational institutions as more than 60% of bachelor's and master's graduates were female in 2013.
+There is a significant number of women in higher educational institutions as more than 60% of bachelor's and master's graduates were female in 2013.
 While overall tertiary educational attainment for Czech women is high, female enrollment rates for Science, Technology, Engineering, and Mathematics (STEM) degrees remains relatively low.